Early careers

 You’ll record your responses to a number of questions under timed conditions.
 Consider why you want to join PwC and practice by recording yourself and reviewing your performance.
 Consider how you deliver your response and the structure of your response, is it clear for the reviewer to understand your key points?
 Find out more on our Video Interview page.

-The final stage of your recruitment journey is an in-person event held in one of our regional office hubs to celebrate your success and launch your career at PwC.
+You’ll also be invited to an in-person event held in the office you’re joining, to celebrate your success and launch your career at PwC.
 You’ll be able to find out more about PwC as a firm and what we offer our employees whilst networking with people from the business and fellow offer holders.
-These events will be held on a regular basis and you’ll be invited to register for the next upcoming event for the region you’re joining once you receive your offer.
-If you’re unable to attend an event please link in with your recruiter to discuss alternatives as these events are an important part of your recruitment journey and will set you up for success at the firm.
-Travel expenses will be reimbursed.
+These events are a great way to experience your base office and you’ll be invited to register for the event once you receive your offer.

 Before joining